agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/surprising-file-handling.md

 #  File Handling Antipattern

-I don’t usually focus on bad examples of code (because there are so many ways to do it wrong they are rarely repeated) but here I found a particular pattern that was pernicious and repeated all through the code, indicating that at least one development thought this was a really good idea.
-It isn’t.
+I don't usually focus on bad examples of code (because there are so many ways to do it wrong they are rarely repeated) but here I found a particular pattern that was pernicious and repeated all through the code, indicating that at least one development thought this was a really good idea.
+It isn't.
 Here is the code, do you see the problems?

 ```java